readium/architecture/proposals/000-content-protection.md

 #### Publication-Scoped Extensions

-`ContentProtectionService` is a place of choice for extensibility, because it is tied to and stored in the `Publication` object.
+`ContentProtectionService` is a place of choice for extensibility, because it is attached to the `Publication` object.
 You can add any extra features and, optionally, expose them as *publication helpers*.

 Here's an example of how to expose the license of the LCP DRM inside the `Publication`: